Enalmada/next-reason-boilerplate/README.md

 * next-link - server push of critical assets for minimum "time to interactive" latency
 * offline support - next-offline mostly.
 See server.js manifest prefix with assetPrefix hack
 * SEO - robots.txt in server.js.  meta with next-seo
-* PM2 - see start:multicore in package.json
+* PM2 - necessary to enable multicore support.  see start:multicore in package.json
 * create zip distributions - using repack-zip-alt until rollup is fixed
 * PWA Manifest - originally using next-manifest but found it unnecessary.
 See static/manifest dir for placeholders.
 * non-critical css loaded async with loadCSS (https://github.com/filamentgroup/loadCSS) see _document.js (note I may have hacked this to handle crossorigin)
+* RUM (Real User Monitoring) via next-rum (see _app.js) or site24x7 (see end of _document.js)
+* Node Performance Monitoring via site24x7 (see top of server.js)

 TODO:
 * make it look better